 ASLH 4405 APPLIED ANIMAL NUTRITION.
 3 hours.
-Prerequisite: the following courses with a grade of "C" or better: ASLH 1115 or ASLH 2010/L; BIOL 1003/L or BIOL 2107/L; and MATH 1002 or equivalent math.
+Prerequisite: the following courses with a grade of "C" or better: ASLH 2010; BIOL 1003/L or BIOL 2107/L; and MATH 1002 or equivalent math.
 A review of applied nutritional practices and management, and ration formulation for beef and dairy cattle, horses, swine, and poultry.
 Fall.